cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 A sending chain may be acting as a source or sink zone.
 When a chain is sending tokens across a port and channel which are not equal to the last prefixed port and channel pair, it is acting as a source zone.
 When tokens are sent from a source zone, the destination port and channel will be prefixed onto the `classId` (once the tokens are received) adding another hop to the tokens record.
 When a chain is sending tokens across a port and channel which are equal to the last prefixed port and channel pair, it is acting as a sink zone.
 When tokens are sent from a sink zone, the last prefixed port and channel pair on the `classId` is removed (once the tokens are received), undoing the last hop in the tokens record.

+Each send to any chain other than the one from which the token was previously received is a movement forward in the token's timeline.
+This causes trace to be added to the token's history and the destination port and destination channel to be prefixed to the `classId`.
+In these instances the sender chain is acting as the *source zone*.
+When the token is sent back to the chain it was previously received from, the prefix is removed.
+This is a backward movement in the token's timeline and the sender chain is acting as the *sink zone*.

+For example, assume these steps of transfer occur:

+A(p1,c1) -> B(p2,c2) -> C(p3,c3) -> A(p4,c4) -> C(p3,c3) -> B(p2,c2) -> A(p1,c1)

+1. A -> B : A is source zone. `classId` in B: 'p2/c2/nftClass'
+2. B -> C : B is source zone. `classId` in C: 'p3/c3/p2/c2/nftClass'
+3. C -> A : C is source zone. `classId` in A: 'p4/c4/p3/c3/p2/c2/nftClass'
+4. A -> C : A is sink zone. `classId` in C: 'p3/c3/p2/c2/nftClass'
+5. C -> B : C is sink zone. `classId` in B: 'p2/c2/nftClass'
+6. B -> A : B is sink zone. `classId` in A: 'nftClass'

 The acknowledgement data type describes whether the transfer succeeded or failed, and the reason for failure (if any).

 ```typescript